5 Personal Finance Books to Read to Thrive in a Recession

 4. We Should All Be Millionaires: A Woman’s Guide to Earning More, Building Wealth, and Gaining Economic Power by Rachel Rodgers

-Hardback x Audiobook x Kindle
+Hardback x Paperback x Audiobook x Kindle

 America’s first self-made woman millionaire was born to former slaves, had three months of formal education, was orphaned at a young age, and lived in an unsafe neighborhood.
 She had every excuse not to become a millionaire – and yet, Madame CJ Walker (born Sarah Breedlove) did just that.

-I love this book by Rachel Rodgers (which my bestie gifted me for my birthday last year ☺️).
-Rodgers really digs in deep about setting boundaries, beating imposter syndrome, valuing the unpaid labor many women do within their households, and replacing what she calls “broke ass thoughts” with “million dollar thoughts.”
+I love this book by Rachel Rodgers (which a dear friend gifted me for my birthday last year).
+Rodgers really digs in deep about setting boundaries, beating imposter syndrome, and valuing the unpaid labor many women do within their households.
+She focuses on replacing what she calls “broke ass thoughts” (feelings of failure and unworthiness around money) with “million dollar thoughts.”
+Even if you’re not aiming to be a millionaire, it helps to shoot high.

 “Demands require capital.
 It takes money to lobby Congress.
 It takes money to support protestors who march in the streets.
 It takes money to bail out activists and fund research that provides evidence of the need for change.
 So it’s time for us, as women, to turn toward our money.
 To begin focusing on our earning potential and our ability to generate wealth.”